Finder of Lost Loves

-Finder of Lost Loves is an American drama series aired by the ABC network during the 1984–1985 season.
+Finder of Lost Loves is an American drama television series aired by the ABC network during the 1984–1985 season.

 Synopsis

 After Cary Maxwell's (Anthony Franciosa) wife Kate dies, he decides to set up a private detective agency specializing in reuniting clients with a former loved one.
 The leading cast members were Franciosa, Deborah Adair, Anne Jeffreys, Richard Kantor, and Larry "Flash" Jenkins.
 Similar to The Love Boat (another Aaron Spelling production), the series featured various weekly guest stars.
 The series was canceled after 23 episodes.

-The series' theme song, "Finder of Lost Loves", was performed by Dionne Warwick and Luther Vandross and written by Burt Bacharach and Carole Bayer Sager.
-It was an Adult Contemporary chart hit in 1985.
-The TV version was sung by Dionne Warwick and Luther Vandross.